 It functions a lot like a gym.
 It’s built around successive training sessions which will require you to “work out” speaking and listening skills, as well as your reading and writing skills.

-I would recommend Glossika Italian for all of you who have spent many hours reading, listening, maybe even writing in Italian.
+I would recommend Glossika Italian to all of you who have spent many hours reading, listening, and maybe even writing in Italian.

 If you find yourself hesitating in mid-sentence and you want to feel confident and fluent, this is great.